Awesome Aromatic Ethiopian Coffee Ceremony: Love It!!

 July 16, 2023

-Ethiopian coffee ceremony – Steps
+Ethiopian Coffee Ceremony – Steps

 The ceremony typically takes place in a household, where the host prepares and serves coffee to guests.
 It involves several distinct steps that are carried out with precision and care: